Hallelujah78/crossword-app/NOTES.md

 - remove the generate answers, remove empty cells, force fill grid, reset answers and AI generate clues only when the app is being deployed

 - implement this next:
-  - when an answer on the grid is selected, the corresponding clue should be highlighted
+  - ~~when an answer on the grid is selected, the corresponding clue should be highlighted~~ DONE
-  - tab cycles between highlighting clues with the same direction
+  - ~~tab cycles between highlighting clues with the same direction~~ DONE
-  - pressing tab when the last across or down clue has been reached causes the first down or across clue to be highlighted respectively
+  - ~~pressing tab when the last across or down clue has been reached causes the first down or across clue to be highlighted respectively~~
-    - the cycling is occuring in state now, but needs to show in UI
+    - ~~the cycling is occuring in state now, but needs to show in UI~~ DONE
   - if no clue/cell is selected, tab acts in the normal way
 - display the hyphen on the grid for hyphenated words
 - display a heavy border on the grid for spaces between words